cycling turkey

 From Tatvan it’s 80km downhill on the highway to the little town of Ziyaret, which is a tough 1000m climb going north.

-Diyarbakir itself is a major old city with its great black basalt walls dating to Roman towns and 11th Century Great Mosque.
+Diyarbakir itself is a major old city with its great black basalt walls dating to Roman towns and the 11th-century Great Mosque.

 Crossing Turkey on a bike